Gene Therapy Advances To Better Treat 'Bubble Boy' Disease

 "This is one of those diseases in which there's probably more doctors and scientists studying the disease than patients who have the disease," Porteus says.

 In the 1990s, European scientists actually cured SCID in some patients, using a technique called gene therapy.
-This process involves removing defective blood cells from a patient, inserting a new gene with the help of a virus, and then putting the cells back into the body.
-Those cells then build up the patient's immune systems.
+This process involves removing defective blood cells from a patient, inserting a new gene with the help of a virus and then putting the cells back into the body.
+Those cells then build up the patient's immune system.

-At first this treatment in the 1990s and early 2000s looked really promising.
+At first, this treatment in the 1990s and early 2000s looked really promising.

 "Of the 20 patients, they all had immune recovery," says Donald Kohn, an immunologist at UCLA's Broad Center of Regenerative Medicine and Stem Cell Research.
 "But, over time, five of them went on to develop a leukemia."

-He says 18 of those original patients are still alive today, but the incident put an understandable pall on the whole field of gene therapy.
+He says 18 of those original patients are still alive today, but the leukemias put an understandable pall on the whole field of gene therapy.

 Scientists went to work to figure out how to inject new genes into cells without triggering leukemia, a cancer of blood cells.
 And they think they've succeeded.

-Since then, there has been gradual improvement in gene therapy.
-The latest advance, reported in the New England Journal of Medicine Wednesday, details a study of eight infants who have a type of SCID called SCID-X1.
+Over time, there has been gradual improvement in gene therapy.
+The latest advance, reported in the New England Journal of Medicine on Wednesday, details a study of eight infants who have a type of SCID called SCID-X1.

 The gene to correct the problem was inserted into a modified version of HIV, the virus that causes AIDS.
-That engineered virus can't cause AIDS and it's been further tweaked to reduce the risk that it could trigger leukemia.
+That engineered virus can't cause AIDS, and it has been further tweaked to reduce the risk that it could trigger leukemia.

 Gene therapy has been used successfully over the past decade.
-Scientists at St. Jude's Children's Research Hospital in Memphis modified the procedure for SCID by giving the infants a short course of chemotherapy before introducing the new gene.
+Scientists at St. Jude Children's Research Hospital in Memphis, Tenn., modified the procedure for SCID by giving the infants a short course of chemotherapy before introducing the new gene.
 This helped the new cells take up permanent residence.
 The babies developed apparently healthy immune systems, according to the new study.

 "I am thrilled to see these outstanding results," says Ewelina Mamcarz, a transplant physician and first author on the new paper.